 China has continued its crackdown on Christian social media content, with the accounts of churches and Christian ministries removed from social media platform WeChat on June 7.

-These include registered churches which are part of the Three-Self Patriotic Movement (TSPM), China’s officially recognised Protestant body.
+These include registered churches that are part of the Three-Self Patriotic Movement (TSPM), China’s officially recognized Protestant body.